ANEX-Agency/wordpress-applets/README.md

 WordPress Applets is an attempt to combine shortcodes, widgets and template tags within WordPress

 ### What is an applet?
 An Applet is basically a piece of code which can be inserted anywhere within WordPress.
-It works basically like a shortcode, a widget or a template tag
+It works basically like a shortcode, a widget or a template tag.

+The difference is just that it works the same, regardless where it gets used.

+* Shortcode
+* Widget
+* Template Tag

 ### Why the combination of them?
 As a wordpress developer there is always the decision what functionality will be put as shortcode, what will be put as widget and what will be put only as template tag.
 In the most scenarios the code output itself doesn't change much, but with the current system it is somehow harder to maintain the code base.